bsikar/snake/README.md

 **** NOTE ****</br>
 Rust has a really small standard library so it is common to 'import' others code</br>
-for more information about this read this: https://users.rust-lang.org/t/rust-should-have-a-big-standard-library-and-heres-why/37449</br>
+for more information about this read this:</br>
+https://users.rust-lang.org/t/rust-should-have-a-big-standard-library-and-heres-why/37449</br>
 it talks about making rust have a larger standard library and the creaters of the</br>
 language shut this down listing the reasons for not having a large library.